teivng/killarney-setup/README.md

 ### Help!
 My model doesn't fit on one GPU

 → Megatron-LM, DeepSpeed, FairScale, FSDP.
-Apparently you can use ``accelerate`` and set DeepSpeed stage ``2`` or ``2``, it will automatically shard your model, handle optimizer partitioning, and manage CPU/GPU offloading.
+Apparently you can also use ``accelerate`` and set DeepSpeed stage ``2`` or ``2``, it will automatically shard your model, handle optimizer partitioning, and manage CPU/GPU offloading.

 ## Using macros in ``~/.bashrc``
 Borrow some GPUs: